 In 2012, the US Supreme Court ruled that when police attach a GPS tracking device to a car to monitor the car’s whereabouts without probable cause or a warrant, they are violating the 4th Amendment by unlawfully trespassing (i.e., seizing).
 The majority found no violation of privacy rights, but the practice was nonetheless unconstitutional because police had unlawfully trespassed on the property.
 See United States v.
 Jones.

-With respect the drug-detecting dogs, the Court has recently issued three major cases.
+With respect the drug-detecting dogs, the Court has recently issued three major opinions:

 Illinois v.
 Caballes: In 2005, the Supreme Court declared that police do not violate our reasonable expectation of privacy when they use well-trained narcotics-detection dogs to search the outside of cars that have been pulled over for traffic violations.
 Though the police had no indication that drugs were in the car, the Court allowed them to go ahead and use dogs to search around the car to see if they could find anything.
 According to the majority of the Court, such searches do not run the risk of exposing private details without exposing illegal activity.